Covid 19 Parent/Carer Information & FAQs

 If you continue to experience symptoms follow the latest government advice which is currently to call 111 or NHS Online if you have internet access.

-What if someone in my house is self isolating?
+What if someone in my house tests positive?

 All members of the household should self isolate for 14 days and refer to government guidance for specific isolation duration periods.

 Advice for Educational Settings